Murder trial of O. J. Simpson: Theory

 The prosecution argued that the domestic violence within the Simpson-Brown marriage culminated in her murder.
 Simpson's history of abusing Brown resulted in their divorce and his pleading guilty to one count of domestic violence in 1989.
 On the night of the murders, Simpson attended a dance recital for his daughter and was reportedly angry with Brown because of a black dress that she wore, which he said was "tight".
 Simpson's then girlfriend, Paula Barbieri, wanted to attend the recital with Simpson but he did not invite her.
 After the recital, Simpson returned home to a voicemail from Barbieri ending their relationship.

-According to the prosecution, Simpson then drove over to Brown's home in his Ford Bronco to reconcile their relationship as a result and when Brown refused, Simpson killed her in a "final act of control".
+According to the prosecution, Simpson then drove over to Brown's home in his Ford Bronco to reconcile their relationship as a result and when Brown refused, Simpson snapped and killed her in a "final act of control".
 Goldman then came upon the scene and was murdered in order to silence him and remove any witnesses.
 Afterwards, Simpson drove home in his Bronco, and he went into his house.
 There, he took off his bloodstained clothes, put them in the knapsack (except his socks and the glove), put clean ones on, and left towards the limousine.
 At the airport, Simpson opened the knapsack, removed the clothes, Bruno Magli shoes, and the murder weapon, and threw them in the trash, before putting the knapsack in one of his suitcases and heading towards his flight.
+After landing in Chicago, Simpson threw away the knapsack.